-The following table sets out the number of meetings of the Company's Directors held during the financial year ended December 31, 2022 and the number of meetings attended by each Director.
-There were three committees of Directors in existence during the financial year, these being, the Risk and Audit Committee, Remuneration and Nomination Committee and the Disclosure Committee.
+The following table sets out the number of meetings of the Company's Directors held during the financial year ended December 31, 2024 and the number of meetings attended by each Director.
+There were two committees of Directors in existence during the financial year, these being, the Risk and Audit Committee and Remuneration and Nomination Committee.
 We refer you to our Corporate Governance Statement for more information.

 Director and Committee Meetings Directors' Meetings Risk and Audit Remuneration and Nomination

-Number of meetings held 5 4 1
+Number of meetings held 3 2 1

 Number of meetings attended

-Michael J Carrick 5 N/A N/A
+Michael J Carrick 3 N/A N/A

-Justine A Magee 5 N/A N/A
+Justine A Magee 3 N/A N/A

-Robert N Scott 5 4 1
+Robert N Scott 3 2 1

-Phillip C Lockyer 4 4 1
+Phillip C Lockyer 3 2 1

-David A Cruse 2 1

-Sean M Fieler 5 2 1
+Sean M Fieler 3 2 1

-Kenneth Caruso 3 - -
+Kenneth Caruso 2 N/A N/A